webgpu/webgpufundamentals/webgpu/lessons/webgpu-from-webgl.md

 ### Setting up a Pipeline

+A pipeline, or more specifically a "render pipeline", represents a pair of shaders used in a particular way.
 Several things that happen in WebGL are combined into one thing in WebGPU when creating a pipeline.
 For example, linking the shaders, setting up attributes, choosing the draw mode (points, line, triangles), setting up how the depth buffer is used.

 Here's the code.